II) Rules for implementation of these guidelines

 - informs the Rectorate and the BOKU Committee for Internationalisation about the sound application to sign a university-wide co-operation agreement and

-- in case of a positive recommendation of BOKU’s Committee for Internationalisation – starts the contract negotiations with the partner university (based on standard agreement texts of BOKU).
+- in case of a positive recommendation of BOKU’s Committee for Internationalisation and a positive decision of the Rectorate – starts the contract negotiations with the partner university (based on standard agreement texts of BOKU)..

-In case of new text suggestions from the partner isntitutions,.the draft contracts are checked by the BOKU legal office and relevant other units (e.g. Dean’s office, Study commissions, Research office….)
+In case of new text suggestions from the partner institutions,.the draft contracts are checked by the BOKU legal office and relevant other units (e.g. Study Services….)

 After the contract negotiations have been finalised, the CIR submits the agreement to the rectorate for signature and forwards the originals to the partner university for signature.